 Most analysts agree that Obama’s 2008 presidential campaign was won due to a series of successful A/B tests that helped improve voters’ perception of his candidacy.
-A/B testing has proven itself to be the ultimate tool for marketers looking to increase conversion rates and revenue.
+For marketers looking to increase conversion rates and revenue, A/B testing has proven itself to be the ultimate tool.
 Low cost and easy to use, the optimization method has earned a reputation for delivering three-digit percent improvements on website performance and for being applicable to a wide range of scenarios, from retail to political campaigns.

 As our global village becomes more virtual and connected every day, the importance of doing A/B testing also grows.
 Customers are more empowered than ever as product choices seem infinite and stand just a click away, removing switching barriers and search costs.
 Because of that, retailers’ only solution for consistent sales is to differentiate themselves by providing an outstanding customer experience that incites repeat purchases, building brand loyalty and increasing customer lifetime value.

 In the past, brands relied on customer surveys to assess consumer preferences and shape their offerings and strategy.
 We now know, however, that purchase decisions are driven not only by rational factors that can be externalized in surveys, but also by emotional and irrational complexities that cannot be accurately predicted.
 That’s where A/B testing comes in, allowing marketers to experiment with all aspects of their websites and assemble the ones that appeal the most to customers to create the ultimate virtual experience.

 So how can ecommerce retailers take full advantage of A/B testing to boost conversions and sales and what should they keep in mind before they start A/B testing?
 Here are best practices:

 - Familiarize yourself with your website’s problem areas

 Before you start testing, you need to know what to test.
 Spend some time auditing your website to identify which pages are underperforming – those are probably the ones that need a makeover and would benefit the most from A/B testing.